redyyu/raven-craft/README.md

 ## Ammo Maker

-You can make Gunpowder and Bullets, but you have to read the Magginze. also materials is not easy to get.
+You can make Gunpowder and Bullets, but you have to read the Magginze.
+But, get materials still is not that easy.

+Also ammo box contains is 50% increased.
+(Weight and MetalValue as well)

-DO NOT waste bullets.
+DO NOT waste bullets anyaway.

 ### Added Magazine Expands: